 Every hospital, government and health care provider has to be accountable.
 That's where the health information management professional comes in, keeping a record of every health condition and service performed in our health care system.

 A complex, international coding system is used.
 The information is entered into a national database.
-Hospitals, governments and the Canadian Institute of Health Information use the database to compile reports as a basis for health care decisions on everything from how to manage waitlists for surgery to figuring out how healthy Canadians are as a whole.
+Hospitals, governments and the Canadian Institute of Health Information use the database to compile reports as a basis for health care decisions on everything from how to manage waitlists for surgery to understanding the overall health of Canadians.